Dominic Cummings says he does not ‘regret’ actions and behaved ‘legally’

 He says he should have made the statement earlier.
 He said the prime minister asked him to give an account.

-Mr Cummings travelled to County Durham in March to self-isolate in his parents’ home with his wife and son – apparently because he feared that he and his wife would be left unable to care for their son – while official guidelines warned against long-distance journeys.
-His wife was ill with Covid-19 symptoms at the time.

-Further reports also suggested he took a second trip to the northeast in April, having already returned to London following his recovery from Covid-19 – a disease which has seen more than 45,000 people in the UK die after contracting it.

-Several Conservative backbenchers have joined calls from opposition parties for Mr Cummings to quit or be sacked, amid warnings that his actions have “undermined” efforts to fight coronavirus. – PA
+Several Conservative backbenchers have joined calls from opposition parties for Mr Cummings to quit or be sacked, amid warnings that his actions have “undermined” efforts to fight coronavirus. – PA/Reuters